 The Company also has an agreement with Incyte, which was entered into in 2018, under which the Company is to perform development and manufacturing services for Incyte's clinical needs of retifanlimab (Incyte Clinical Supply Agreement).
 The Company evaluated the agreement under ASC 606 and identified one performance obligation under the agreement: to perform services related to the development and manufacturing of the clinical supply of retifanlimab.
 The transaction price is based on the costs incurred to develop and manufacture drug product and drug substance, and is recognized over time as the services are provided, as the performance by the Company does not create an asset with an alternative use and the Company has an enforceable right to payment for the performance completed to date.
-During the three months ended March 31, 2020 and 2019, the Company recognized revenue of \$5.9 million and \$4.0 million, respectively, for services performed under the Incyte Clinical Supply Agreement.
+During the three months ended June 30, 2020 and 2019, the Company recognized revenue of \$1.5 million and \$4.2 million, respectively, for services performed under the Incyte Clinical Supply Agreement.
+During the six months ended June 30, 2020 and 2019, the Company recognized revenue of \$7.4 million and \$8.2 million, respectively, for services performed under the Incyte Clinical Supply Agreement.